 - 6 gently packed cups fresh basil leaves

 - 1 teaspoon fine sea salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- 1/2 cup extra-virgin olive oil
+- ½ cup extra-virgin olive oil

-- 1/2 cup grated Parmigiano-Reggiano or Pecorino Romano cheese
+- ½ cup grated Parmigiano-Reggiano or Pecorino Romano cheese

 - Toast the walnuts in a small, dry pan over medium heat until they are fragrant and a little darker brown than they started out (3 to 5 minutes).

-- Add the garlic scapes or cloves, basil, salt, pepper, and lemon juice and process just until a thick paste forms.
+- Add the garlic scapes or cloves, basil, salt, pepper, and lemon juice and pulse just until a thick paste forms.
 Stop to press any stray or stubborn basil leaves into the whirling action of the blade as necessary.

 - With the motor running, pour the olive oil through the feed tube in a slow stream.
 Transfer pesto to a mixing bowl and stir in the grated cheese.